 Despite the program’s title, you really do not have much choice on which scores to send.
 When you click “Choose Scores” for a specific college, the school’s score reporting policy is displayed on the next page.
 It is imperative that you follow the college’s requirements even if it means submitting some less than desirable test results.

 That said, let’s consider an example of how the program works.
-Jennifer, a student from one of our October SAT classes, took the SAT in May, June, and October, scoring a 1510, 1430, and 1860, respectively.
-She is applying to City University and would like to submit only her October score since it is 350 points higher than any other attempt.
+Jennifer took the SAT in May, June, and October, scoring a 990, 1020, and 1240, respectively.
+She is applying to City University and would like to submit only her October score since it is 220 points higher than any other attempt.
 But when Jennifer clicks on “Choose Scores,” she finds that City University requires all SAT scores.
 At this point she needs to return to the previous page and select “All Scores.”
-Hopefully, City University will be like most colleges and consider his best Math, Reading, and Writing section scores from all three of the test administrations.
+Hopefully, City University will be like most colleges and consider his best Math and Evidence-based Reading and Writing section scores from all three of the test administrations.

 The majority of colleges and universities still require all SAT scores be submitted, so while the program is beneficial in theory, Score Choice does little to help most students.
 To learn your prospective college’s score reporting policy, visit the College Board’s website.